r-hub/blog/content/post/2019-04-11-r-pkg-devel.md

     ## [7] "[R-pkg-devel] Cannot reproduce errors for an already-accepted package"

-For having read these threads, some of them contain actual promotion of R-hub services, others links to R-hub builder logs, which is quite cool;
-as well as questions about R-hub which we want to have covered in the docs.
+For having read these threads, some of them contain actual promotion of R-hub services, others feature links to R-hub builder logs, which is quite cool; as well as questions about R-hub which we want to have covered in the docs.

 What are the most frequent words?